Fifth generation wireless technology for digital cellular networks

 Some Member States require film producers receiving State aid to spend a specific proportion of the aid received or of the film budget in the territory of the supporting country.
 Under the Cinema Communication, the producer must be free to spend at least 20% of the film budget in other Member States without suffering any reduction in the aid provided for under the scheme.
 In other words, the Commission has until now accepted as an eligibility criteria territorialisation in terms of expenditure of up to 80% of the production budget of an aided film or TV work.

 Any data processed for the purpose of the conveyance of a communication on an electronic communications network or for the billing thereof.
 According to the means of communication used, the data needed to convey the communication will vary, but may typically include contact details, time and location data.
-Although such traffic data are to be distinguished from content data, both are quite sensitive as they give insight in confidential communications.
+Although such traffic data are to be distinguished from content data, both are quite sensitive as they give insight into confidential communications.

 Markets identified in accordance with Article 15(4) of the Framework Directive covering the Community or a substantial part thereof located in more than one Member State.

+A marketing term for the provision of broadband Internet access, television and telephone over a single broadband connection.
 A triple-play network is one in which voice, video and data are all provided in a single access subscription.
 Quadruple play also contains provision of mobile service.

 Unbundled access to the local loop